 5. Take the Licensing Exam

 Register for the licensing exam through the appropriate licensing board or regulatory agency.
-The exam may consist of a written portion and a practical demonstration of your skills.
-Upon successful completion of the exam, you will be awarded a Journeyman Electrician license.
+The exam may include a written portion and a practical demonstration of your skills.
+You will be awarded a Journeyman Electrician license upon successfully completing the exam.

 Electrician job outlook

 How much does a Journeyman Electrician make?
-Salary varies by state, but here are some median annual incomes for Journeyman Electrician as reported by salary.com.
+Salary varies by state, but here are some median annual incomes for Journeyman Electricians as reported by salary.com in 2024.

-The U.S. Bureau of Labor Statistics projects a 7% growth rate (which is considered average) for electricians from 2021- 2031.
+The U.S. Bureau of Labor Statistics projects a 6% growth rate (considered average) for electricians from 2022 to 2032.

-If you’re interested in working in electrical, there are a lot of options and opportunities for growth once you’re licensed.
+If you’re interested in working in electrical, there are many growth opportunities once you’re licensed.
 Electricians can go on to take more specialized licenses or open their own businesses.